mongodb/netlify-extensions/redoc/details.md

 # View and install the git-changed-files extension.
-Name: redoc-extension

-Slug: v5-29x7u-redoc-extension

-Summary: creates redoc pages  from OpenAPI spec
+Creates redoc pages  from OpenAPI spec